 In cinematic terms, it wasn’t a good time to be a witch in the late Sixties and early Seventies.
 Between 1968 and 1972, more witches were put to death on film than at any time before or since.
 It truly was the Dark Ages of horror.

 Of course, there had been witch-hunts on film previously.
-Benjamin Christensen’s Häxan (aka Witchcraft Through the Ages) is a cheerful romp through the world of the occult dating from 1922, and features plenty of inquisitorial torture by witchfinders.
+Benjamin Christensen’s Häxan (aka Witchcraft Through the Ages) is a cheerful romp through the world of the occult dating from 1922 and features plenty of inquisitorial action by witchfinders.

-This notorious Swedish film caused outrage on its original release, with salacious scenes of Satanic orgies and daring nudity, and even now packs a real punch.
-A heady mix of documentary, surrealism, and sensationalism, the film remains one of the cinema’s most unique moments.
+This notorious Swedish film caused outrage on its original release, with salacious scenes of black magic practices and even entire disrobing, so even now packs a real punch.
+A heady mix of documentary, surrealism, and sensationalism, Häxan remains one of the cinema’s most unique moments.

 1937 saw Maid of Salem, directed by Frank Lloyd and starring Claudette Colbert.
 The film used the Salem witch trials as the setting for a drama that reflected Arthur Miller’s famed play The Crucible to a large degree.